Applications for the Fall 2025 Three-Day Intensive are now being accepted. Please read this page for all information. Application page link is below.

 A nonpartisan seminar-colloquium, The Art & Law Program seeks qualified, open-minded and self-motivated individuals with a genuine and rigorous attraction to critical thought and debate.
 In particular, The Program welcomes candidates who are open to controversial dialogue and who seek to challenge their respective practices.
-The applicants' work need not engage the law directly.
+The Program favors applicants whose work does not engage the law.
 There are no exhibition, project or paper presentation requirements.

 The Art & Law Program fully believes in freedom of speech and in protecting that freedom when others attempt to restrict it.
 To that end – and in response to the recent and ongoing debates concerning freedom of expression within educational settings – The Art & Law Program has adopted the following resolution.